Bradley D. Harrelson, DMD

 Kasey also serves the Emerald Coast as a realtor for Keller Williams.
 During college, Kasey was a scholar-athlete in basketball at Louisiana State University for two years and at the Master’s College in Santa Clarita, CA, for two years.
 She is extremely talented and has served anywhere from Wells Fargo Financial in San Francisco and Jackson to serving as the director of children’s ministry in South Dakota to a realtor in Florida.
 She has been amazing in all those capacities while never ceasing to be the number one Super Fan for our children in all of their endeavors.

 Abbie spent only one year in Niceville due to military moves but it was quite a senior year as she was selected as the Female Athlete of the Year by Northwest Florida Daily News after leading her cross country team and track team to gold medals in the State Championships for each sport.
 Abbie went on to the University of Florida where she ran for the Gators throughout college on a track scholarship and was on the SEC Academic Honor Roll throughout each year of college.
-She is now in her senior year and is student-teaching along with her athletics/academics.
-Next year, she plans to pursue her Masters of Education through UF.
+She graduated from UF in 2021, and is now living in Tampa, FL student-teaching at Lanier Elementary School as she completes her Masters of Education through UF.
 In 2019, she was selected by the All Sports Association as the Female Collegiate Athlete of the Year and was recognized at the annual fundraising banquet at the Emerald Coast Convention Center.
 She has also received multiple awards at The Letterman Awards for University of Florida Athletes the past few years.
 Her DMR (Distance Medley Relay) Team of which she is the 800-meter leg has medaled in the SEC Championship for the past two years and received a 6th place medal this year at the national NCAA championship this year.

-Logan is a senior at Niceville High School and has established himself as a force to be reckoned with on the soccer pitch.
+Logan graduated from Niceville High School where he established himself as a force to be reckoned with on the soccer pitch.
 In 2019-2020, Logan led the Niceville Eagles Men Soccer team in goals with 28 including a penalty kick that sealed the Regional Semi-finals in double overtime and a hat-trick (3 goals in one game) in the State 6A Championship resulting in Niceville Men’s Soccer first State Champion Title.
 After that impressive season, Logan was selected as the team’s Most Valuable Player and to the All-American Team.
 He was also selected as the Northwest Florida Daily News Player of the Year in 2020.
 This year he served as the Captain of the Niceville Men’s Soccer team and helped invigorate what was supposed to be a ‘rebuilding year’ and led a team that lost 9 senior starters and began the year with a losing record to the State Championship just missing defending their title by one goal scored within the final two minutes of play.
-Logan is planning to pursue soccer at the next level in college, but is not quite sure where that will be at this time.
+Logan is now part of the University of Tulsa Men’s Soccer Team in Tulsa, Oklahoma.

 The Harrelsons are committed to the communities of the Emerald Coast and look forward to serving it and its members for many years to come!